United Kingdom-Hertford: Architectural, construction, engineering and inspection services

-The total Gross Development Value (GDV) is estimated to be in the region of 2 000 000 000 000 (GBP), if all of the initial tranche of 12 sites, plus additional potential sites (approximately 40 in number) and two potential urban extension sites are developed via the partnership.
+The total Gross Development Value (GDV) is estimated to be in the region of 2 000 000 000 (GBP) (II.1.7) Total value of the procurement (excluding VAT) of this Contract Award Notice refers), if all of the initial tranche of 12 sites, plus additional potential sites (approximately 40 in number) and 2 potential urban extension sites are developed via the partnership.
 The HPP could potentially offer further sites in addition.

-The Council reserves the right to extend the partnership by 1 or more periods up to a further aggregate of 5 years.
+The Council reserves the right to extend the partnership by one or more periods up to a further aggregate of 5 years.

-Organisations should be aware that due to the nature of the works provided, any contract formed as a result of this procurement process shall be executed as a deed.
-Organisations should seek independent legal advice on the implications of this prior to submitting a tender, where appropriate.
-See VI.3 for further information.
+Organisations were made aware that due to the nature of the works provided, any contract formed as a result of this procurement process shall be executed as a deed.
+Organisations should have sought independent legal advice on the implications of this prior to submitting a tender, where appropriate.

 Section IV: Procedure